Aggie01/MechaCar_Statistical_Analysis-/README.md

 ## Linear Regression to Predict MPG
-      - The most non-random amount of variance in the evaluation of mpg is observed in **vehicle length** and **ground clearance** variables
+      - The most non-random amount of variance in the evaluation of mpg is observed in vehicle length and ground clearance variables

-      - The slope of the linear model is **non-zero** as a result of the characteristics that are evaluated on mpg -they have a positive slope.
+      - The slope of the linear model is non-zero as a result of the characteristics that are evaluated on mpg - they have a positive slope.

        - There are only two factors that affect the mpg of MechaCar prototypes.
-Those factors are **vehicle length** and **ground clearance**.
+Those factors are vehicle length and ground clearance.
 The rest have random amounts of variance in determining mpg.

 ## Summary Statistics on Suspension Coils